kevinramlal/kevinramlal.github.io/index.md

 This website serves as a landing page for two projects.
 1. [Market Making Roadmap](articles_index.md)

-A series of articles and resources designed to provide a high-level overview of basic theories in market-making, market microstructure, and trading.
-The goal is to provide a **Roadmap* for the reader to dive further into more advanced topics within the world of market-making.
+- A series of articles and resources designed to provide a high-level overview of basic theories in market-making, market microstructure, and trading.
+The goal is to provide a *roadmap* for the reader to dive further into more advanced topics within the world of market-making.

 2. Q-Book (In Progress)